SharlysonLuiz/SharlysonLuiz/README.md

 - 👋 Hi, I’m @SharlysonLuiz
-- 👀 I’m ,at the moment,finding me in english language and programming of web pages and mobile apps.
+- 👀 I’m ,at the moment,finding me in english language and programming of backend.
-- 🌱 I’m currently learning more JavaScript,React,Foundation(CSS Framework) and node.js.
+- 🌱 I’m currently learning more Java and Springboot.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Email : sharlyson.job@gmail.com